tinloaf/ygg/README.md

 ============

 It's a header-only library.
 (Yes I know, there are .cpp files.
 I like to keep declaration and definition separated, even if everything's actually a header.)
 Just make sure everything in the src folder is in your include path, and you're set.

+Note that Ygg relies heavily on C++17 features.
+Thus, your compiler must fully support C++17 and must be set to compile using the C++17 standard.
+I currently test compilation with GCC 7.0, Clang 7 and XCode 11, so those should be fine.

 Documentation
 =============